LogRocket vs FullStory: Features, Pricing, and Best Fit in 2026

 • Monitor dead clicks

-• See the average time on page
+• See the average time on the page

 • Track the number of users that visited the page